Papazy/Papazy/README.md

 - 🎓 I'm a student at Universitas Syiah Kuala, passionate about Programming.
 - 💻 I'm diving into Frontend, Backend, and Mobile technologies.
 - 🌱 Currently learning Golang and React Native.
-- 🎯 Goals: Mastering the art of coding and creating seamless user experiences.
+- 🎯 Goals: Mastering the art of coding.
-- 🎮 Fun fact: Coding and gaming are my favorite pastimes!
+- 🎮 Fun fact: Coding and gaming are my favorite

 Let's connect and collaborate on exciting projects! 🚀